eraldoforgoli/frontend-challenge/slider/README.md

     /*
         useMemo is not really needed here, but in case the App would re-render, no need to redeclare the slides again.
-        The slides could be Hoisted, if i don't need anything in the React component scope.
+        The slides could be Hoisted, if I don't need anything in the React component scope.
     /*
   const slides: Slide[] = useMemo(() => [